 On November 21, 1994, the Corporation established a stock option plan (the "Stock Option Plan") for directors, Officers and employees of the Corporation and its subsidiaries.
-The Stock Option Plan provides that the Board, on the recommendation of the Human Resources and Compensation Committee, may grant options to purchase common shares of the Corporation on terms determined within the limitations of the Stock Option Plan.
-As at April 30, 2022: (i) 1,171,600 common shares of the Corporation were reserved for issuance in respect of outstanding options under the Stock Option Plan (representing approximately 1.4% of the issued and outstanding common shares of the Corporation); and (ii) 3,539,603 common shares of the Corporation were available for issuance in respect of options that may be granted under the Stock Option Plan (representing approximately 4.3% of the issued and outstanding common shares of the Corporation).
+The Stock Option Plan provides that the Board, on the recommendation of the HRCC, may grant options to purchase common shares of the Corporation on terms determined within the limitations of the Stock Option Plan.
+As at April 30, 2023, 950,925 common shares of the Corporation were reserved for issuance in respect of outstanding options under the Stock Option Plan (representing approximately 1.1% of the issued and outstanding common shares of the Corporation were available for issuance in respect of options that may be granted under the Stock Option Plan (representing approximately 4.3% of the issued and outstanding common shares of the Corporation).